MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/spain-local-functionality.md

 * Non-deductible VAT update in Spain - planned dor **August 2023**
 * Requirements for Spanish e-invoicing - planned for **2024 release wave 2**
-* We are currently researching requirments related with the *Antifraud Law* in Spain and its impact on Business Central
+* Requirments related with the *Antifraud Law* in Spain and the impact on Business Central

 If you are aware of any upcoming regulatory features, submit a [Regulatory Feature Alert](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbRwkeauYiJKZOpJ0CtKuVmJlURURaMlQ4Rk05UFY4NkVEOTA0MUU5WThXSC4u).